asiru28/Analysing-Students-Mental-Health/README.md

 # Data Source

 The data used in this project was collected from a survey conducted by a Japanese international university in 2018.
-The dataset includes information on student demographics, language proficiency, academic level, length of stay, and mental health scores (PHQ-9 for depression, SGS for social connectedness, and ASSSS for acculturative stress).
+The dataset includes information on student demographics, language proficiency, academic level, length of stay, and mental health scores (PHQ-9 for depression, SGS for social connectedness, and ASISS for acculturative stress).

 # Tools Used